LawrenceAsanka/Library-Management-System/README.md

 ## Installation

  1. Clone or Download the repository.
+ 2. Create a Database using [script.sql](script.sql) file.
- 2. Download the required library files.
+ 3. Download the required library files.
- 3. Create a lib file inside the project directory and copy those jar files into that.
+ 4. Create a lib file inside the project directory and copy those jar files into that.
- 4. Find Database Configuration From src/dbConnection, and set your Database name,user name and password.
+ 5. Find Database Configuration From src/dbConnection, and set your Database name,user name and password.
- 5. Test it!.
+ 6. Test it!.

 ## Features